tataata/taniaabanina.com/index.md

 ## Intentions
 - continuous learning
-- spreading good, laughing together, giving smiles
+- spreading good and laughing together
 - creation of stimulating dynamics for individuals and groups